projectara/greybus-spec/source/device_class/camera.rst

 using a custom method for metadata transmitted over CSI-2.

-Metadata transmitted over Greybus using the :ref:`Greybus Camera Device Class Metadata Request <camera-metadata-operation>` shall always be encoded as specified in this section.
+Metadata transmitted over Greybus using the :ref:`camera-metadata-request` shall always be encoded as specified in this section.

 Metadata transmitted over CSI-2 using a custom encoding shall at minimum contain the ID of the associated request.